 Dedicated Graphics Card is a dedicated piece of hardware for graphics processing for your device.
 These are usually used in Personal Computers.
 Dedicated Graphics Card comes with its own unique pros and cons which we will be discussing later in the article.
 It has a high image rendering capacity and it parallel operation makes it way faster one’s expectation.
 The dedicated graphics card is a must for graphics designers and hardcore gamers.

 You might have heard the names of both Integrated Graphics Card and Dedicated Graphics Card and might be having a bit of confusion regarding these two.
 There is some fundamental difference between these two.
+Before installing high garaphic intensive softwares or games, you may like to check graphics card your computer have already.

 What Is Graphics Card?